 Step #2 – Create Your Content

 Next, you need to make the best-looking content you can with your budget.
 You don’t have to hire a movie crew to film your content.
-Search for things you can use for your video content that won’t cost you anything – a friend with a good camera, a location for filming you don’t have to pay, free audio content for your video.
+Search for things you can use for the video content that won’t cost you anything – a friend with a good camera, a location for filming you don’t have to pay, free audio content for your video.
 Your goal is to create the most professional-looking product for as little money as possible.
 You don’t have to make a whole movie – your video content shouldn’t be longer than sixty seconds.
 Your audience probably doesn’t have the attention span for longer ads.
 And don’t forget to add subtitles or captions to your video content – a lot of people look at video content on social media with sound off.

 Step #3 – Post and Promote Your Content

 There are two social media behemoths you need to focus on for your video content – YouTube and Facebook.
 You should upload your video content to both, but remember that each of these networks has its own rules about how to optimize video content for optimal exposure.
 And also explore as many other social networks as possible.
 There’s Vimeo, Daily Motion, Metacafe, and lots of others that offer video hosting.
-You shouldn’t forget Instagram either – it sees more than half a billion of active users monthly.
-And once your content is posted online, don’t forget to add your video content to your emails.
+You shouldn’t forget Instagram either – it sees more than half a billion active users monthly.
+And, once your content is posted online, don’t forget to add your video content to your emails.
 If you send out a newsletter to your clients, make sure that it has some video content in it.

 Step #4 – Repurpose Your Old Content